metabase/metabase/docs/questions/query-builder/expressions/now.md

 convertTimezone(now, 'UTC', <report timezone>) >= convertTimezone([Deadline], 'UTC', <source time zone>)
 ```

+`now` is only available on Mongo versions 4.2 or greater.

 ## Related functions

 This section covers functions and formulas that work the same way as the Metabase `now` expression, with notes on how to choose the best option for your use case.